Harmonic maps on amenable groups and a diffusive lower bound for random walks: Equivariant harmonic maps

-Before proving the lemma, let us see that it can be used to finish the proof of Theorem \ref{thm:harmonic}.
-Using \eqref{eq:lipest}, one observes that for all $j \in \mathbb N$, the map $\Psi_j$ is $\sqrt{1/p_*}$-Lipschitz on $(V,\mathsf{dist})$.
-Thus we are in position to apply the preceding lemma and arrive at a map $\widehat{\Psi}: V \to L^2(\Gamma,\mu)$ which is $\Gamma$-equivariant with respect to an affine isometric action.
+Before proving the lemma, let us see that it can be used to finish the proof of Theorem~\ref{thmharmonic}.
+Using \eqref{eqlipest}, one observes that for all $j \in\mathbb N$, the map $\Psi_j$ is $\sqrt{1/p_*}$-Lipschitz on $(V,\mathsf{dist})$.
+Thus we are in position to apply the preceding lemma and arrive at a map $\widehat{\Psi}\dvtx V \to L^2(\Gamma,\mu)$ which is $\Gamma$-equivariant with respect to an affine isometric action.

-From \eqref{eq:harmlim}, we see that $\widehat{\Psi}$ is $P$-harmonic.
-Furthermore, since the ${\Psi}_j$'s are uniformly Lipschitz, and we have the estimate \eqref{eq:bddstep}, we see that \eqref{eq:lipest} holds for $\widehat{\Psi}$ as well, showing that $\widehat{\Psi}$ is non-constant, and completing the proof.
+From \eqref{eqharmlim}, we see that $\widehat{\Psi}$ is $P$-harmonic.
+Furthermore, since the ${\Psi}_j$'s are uniformly Lipschitz, and we have the estimate \eqref{eqbddstep}, we see that \eqref{eqlipest} holds for $\widehat{\Psi}$ as well, showing that $\widehat{\Psi}$ is nonconstant, and completing the proof.